DDGGLMVR/DDGGLMVR/README.md

 ```bash
 docker-compose up
 ```
-`To run docker in backgroup use -d flag`
+`To run database using docker in background use -d flag`